 The next day kid repeats the poor choices.

 Have you been there?
 Yeah, me too – parenting can be so hard.

-But there’s another way to communicate – one that counselors and other professionals working with teens have repeatedly proven effective.
+But there’s another way to communicate – one that high school teachers (I am one), counselors, and other professionals working with teens have repeatedly proven effective.
 Let’s look at the questioning method.

 In this method, the mom keeps asking questions until she is able to lead her kids to a healthy solution that the kid came up with on his/her own.